 The evaluation team applied each AVA CEM work unit.
 The vulnerability analysis is in the Detailed Test Report (DTR) prepared by the evaluator.
-The vulnerability analysis includes a public search for vulnerabilities.
-The public search for vulnerabilities did not uncover any residual vulnerability.
+The vulnerability analysis includes a public search for vulnerabilities and fuzz testing.
+None of the public search for vulnerabilities, or the fuzz testing uncovered any residual vulnerability.